Sunday, December 22, 2024

 Another option for achieving a thick and creamy stew is to use pureed vegetables.
 Cook and puree vegetables like carrots, celery, or squash and add them to the stew.
 This will not only thicken the sauce but also add extra flavor and nutrients.

-See also Can I make beef stew with Worcestershire sauce?
+See also How can I make beef stew with an Italian twist?

 Lastly, consider using a slow cooker or pressure cooker to make your stew.
 These cooking methods allow for the ingredients to cook slowly and release their natural juices, resulting in a thicker and more flavorful sauce without the need for added thickeners.